Standard Bar Stool Height Guide

 See, not all kitchen islands measure exactly 36 inches.
 Custom builds often vary by an inch or two.
 Always measure from floor to surface before selecting bar stool height in inches.

 Proper spacing matters as much as height.
-Crowding stools along an island can reduce comfort and restrict movement.
-Plan for approx. 24 inches of horizontal space per seat.
+Crowding stools along an island reduces comfort and restricts movement.
+Plan for approximately 24 inches of horizontal space per seat.
+If you're unsure how many stools your island can comfortably support, see our guide on how many bar stools fit at a kitchen island for spacing recommendations by island length.

 Frequently Asked Questions (FAQ)